triton-inference-server/server/docs/model_configuration.rst

 <nvidia::inferenceserver::ModelConfig::max_batch_size>` of zero, TRTIS
 would expect to receive input tensors with shape **[ 16 ]**, and would produce an output tensor with shape **[ 16 ]**.

+For models that support input and output tensors with variable-size dimensions, those dimensions can be listed as -1 in the input and output configuration.
+For example, if a model requires a 2-dimensional input tensor where the first dimension must be size 4 but the second dimension can be any size, the model configuration for that input would include **dims: [ 4, -1 ]**.
+The inference server would then accept inference requests where that input tensor's second dimension was any value >= 1.
+The model configuration can be more restrictive than what is allowed by the underlying model.
+For example, even though the model allows the second dimension to be any size, the model configuration could be specific as **dims: [ 4, 4 ]**.
+In this case, the inference server would only accept inference requests where the input tensor's shape was exactly **[ 4, 4 ]**.

 .. _section-generated-model-configuration: